atc0005/check-restart/README.md

 | `v`, `verbose`    | No       | `false` | No     | `v`, `verbose`                                                          | Toggles emission of detailed output.
 This level of output is disabled by default.                    |
 | `ll`, `log-level` | No       | `info`  | No     | `disabled`, `panic`, `fatal`, `error`, `warn`, `info`, `debug`, `trace` | Log message priority filter.
 Log messages with a lower level are ignored.                            |

+### Logging output

+Early testing using NSClient++ suggests that both `stderr` and `stdout` are mixed together and sent back to the Nagios console as one output stream.

+For best results, you will probably want to disable logging output (`--log-level disabled`) unless you know of a way to redirect `stderr` *away* from the output sent back to the Nagios console by default.
+If you do, please file a GitHub issue in this project sharing your findings.

 ## Examples

 ### `OK` result